 - Isabelle Roy

-de Bragança Excellence in Teaching AwardThe de Bragança Excellence in Teaching Award was created in 2005 by Suki and Miguel de Bragança in order to reward a French Cultural Center teacher who distinguished him/herself by the quality of his/her work in the classroom.
+de Bragança Excellence in Teaching AwardThe de Bragança Excellence in Teaching Award was created in 2005 by Suki and Miguel de Bragança in order to reward a French Library teacher who distinguished him/herself by the quality of his/her work in the classroom.

-Alliance Française of Boston Award for Middle School Teachers of FrenchThe Alliance Française of Boston is pleased to announce its third annual grant for Middle School Teachers of French.
+Alliance Française of Boston Award for Middle School Teachers of FrenchThe Alliance Française of Boston is pleased to announce its annual grant for Middle School Teachers of French based in the USA.
 Four grants of up to $400 to fully or partially fund a project will be awarded to teachers who demonstrate that their project will help to promote the learning of French and bring excitement to their French program.
 The Alliance Française believes that the middle school age is the time when many students become fascinated with the richness of a particular foreign language, and decide to continue studying that language in high school.
 Each grant will be paid directly by the French Library of Boston.
 The Alliance Française will consider all ideas for the award such as offsetting the cost of a field trip, inviting a chef for a cooking demonstration or hosting a musician, a dance troupe from a francophone country, a poet or a speaker to discuss a topic of interest to the students, etc. Additionally the award could provide material or technological assistance, or to arrange for a “video-pal” with a class from a francophone country.
 Any "Covid-special" purposes are welcome too!

 Upon completion of the project, the Alliance Française will request from the awardee a written summary of the effectiveness of the project, with photographs if applicable, and copies of any publicity the project received in the teacher’s home newspaper.

-This grant will be paid directly by the French Library of Boston.
-Teachers must be based in the USA, with preference given to teachers who are members of the AATF, the French Cultural Center/Alliance Française and/or MaFLA, in the hope that they will share the results of their projects with colleagues across the state.
+The Alliance Française Grant will be paid directly by the French Library of Boston.
+Teachers must be based in the USA, with preference given to teachers who are members of the AATF, The French Library Alliance Française and/or MaFLA, in the hope that they will share the results of their projects with colleagues across the state.
 Upper grade levels of middle schools plus the ninth grade will also be preferred.